ivan-guerra/programmador.com/content/posts/real-time-linux-app-development.md

 [^3]: [Building and Deploying a Real-Time Kernel to the BeagleBone Black][4]
 [^4]: You have to be careful to download patches that match your kernel version
     number exactly!
-This sometimes mean you have to dig into the folder labeled "older" under one of the X.Y folders in order to get the right patch (Z) number.
+This sometimes mean you have to dig into the folder labeled "older" under one of the X.Y folders to get the right patch (Z) number.
 [^5]: If you see rejected patches, double check that you downloaded a patch set
     that *exactly* matches your kernel version.
 [^6]: See the [CONFIG_LOCKUP_DETECTOR][6] for more info on this option.